Surface options:

 Starting with a single binding site, SIENA searches the PDB for alternative conformations of the same or sequentially closely related binding sites.

-The method is based on an indexed database for identifying of perfect k-mer matches and
+The method is based on an indexed database for identifying perfect k-mer matches and

 a new algorithm for the detection of protein binding site conformations.